jyothiraditya-n/bfcli/README.md

                     and fast compile times, however it only works on amd64-based computers.

+  -d, --direct-inp  Don't buffer the standard input.
+Send characters
+                    to Brainfuck code without waiting for a newline.

 Note: If no output file is specified, the transpiled code is output
       to STDOUT.
 Code generated with -s may be both slower to compile and execute, so only use it when necessary.